 The byline for Thozha (தோழா) is “Celebration of Life” which aptly captures how you feel as you come out of the screen.
 It’s all-around a feel-good film that’s thoroughly enjoyable.
 If you watched the trailer you can guess 90% of the story, there are absolutely no surprises, but that didn’t spoil a bit the pleasure of watching the entire film.

-Brilliant performance by Nagarjuna, acting as a quadriplegic (somone whose all four limbs are paralyzed) named Vikramaditya he comes on screen half his real age.
-When Vikram cons his friend & advisor Prasad (played by Prakash Raj) into buying an amateur painting for Rs.2 Lakhs, Nagarjuna’s facial expressions, only part of the body the character could move, and when he gets tongue tied meeting his love, were both so realistic.
-Karthi (as Seenu) has given one of his best output till date without any of his repeated mannerisms.
+Brilliant performance by Nagarjuna, acting as a quadriplegic (someone whose all four limbs are paralyzed) named Vikramaditya he comes on screen half his real age.
+When Vikram cons his friend & advisor Prasad (played by Prakash Raj) into buying an amateur painting for Rs.2 Lakhs, Nagarjuna’s facial expressions, only part of the body the character could move, and when he gets tongue-tied meeting his love, both were realistic.
+Karthi (as Seenu) has given one of his best outputs to date without any of his repeated mannerisms.

-Thozha is an adaption of a french film by name “The Intouchables“, whose influence has made the film different from usual Kollywood masala.
-There were no villain in the story or fist fights by Hero, no lengthy dialogues or even boring flashbacks.
-The film starts in middle of the story in the live of Vikram & Seenu, talks of a special bond of friendship that develops between a petty thief who takes care of a wheel chair bound millionare and the millionare.
-In between there is a bit of love story told for both the characters.
+Thozha is an adaption of a french film by the name of “The Intouchables“, whose influence has made the film different from the usual Kollywood masala.
+There was no villain in the story or fistfights by Hero, no lengthy dialogues or even boring flashbacks.
+The film starts in the middle of the story in the life of Vikram & Seenu, which talks of a special bond of friendship that develops between a petty thief who takes care of a wheelchair-bound millionaire and the millionaire.
+In between, there is a bit of a love story told for both the characters.

-Thozha is a fine import from the land of Lumière brothers by Director Vamsi Paidipally.
+Thozha is a fine import from the land of the Lumière brothers by Director Vamsi Paidipally.